 Data Centre Industry Update – 12th August

 Globally, we are seeing a surge in data centre activity.
 This surge is largely brought about by remote working as a result of COVID-19.
-This is a turning point for work-management structures and the data centre industry as a whole.
+This is a turning point for work-management structures and the data industry as a whole.

 This seismic growth in online activity has created jobs in technology, engineering, construction and more as a result.
 Last week’s edition had a roundup of interesting developments, including the possible acquisition of Tik Tok’s US operations, a ServiceNow facility in Dublin and more.